 2. Language Development

 Studies indicate that the use of signs has long-term benefits for the development and success of a child’s language and vocabulary learning and usage.
-If you want your child to talk, you need to talk to them, read to them, sing to them.
+If you want your child to talk, you need to speak to them, read to them, and sing to them.
 Signing lets them participate in the two-way exchange of language before their little mouths can form words.

 3. Reduction of Frustration

 Children’s brains grow and develop at astounding rates throughout their early childhood.
-Speech lags behind, as months and months will pass before the 40+ muscles of the vocal tract begin to produce meaningful sounds and, eventually, language.
+Speech lags as months and months will pass before the 40+ muscles of the vocal tract begin to produce meaningful sounds and, eventually, language.
 In the meantime, there is quite a lot going on in their brains that they cannot communicate.
 It can be very frustrating for a child who cannot express his thoughts, requests, or interests to his adult.
 It can be equally frustrating for an adult who cannot decipher the code of a child’s gestures, whines, and screams.
 Signs can circumvent some of the daily frustration of the non-verbal period and help soothe the “Terrible Twos.”

 4. Sharing the Load